CP1404/Practicals/prac_03/README.md

 It is possible to edit and upload files directly via the GitHub website but **do not do this!**

 We only made the Sandbox repo so we could practise Git and GitHub.
 You don't need to use it again, but you're welcome to put whatever you want there... but do not put your practical work in Sandbox.

-Now let's get your practicals on GitHub:
+## Now let's get your practicals on GitHub

 Before you follow the same process as above, please make sure your single practicals project has the same folder structure as
 <https://github.com/CP1404/cp1404practicals> and does NOT contain .idea
-folders in any of your prac_nn folders.
+folders in any of your `prac_nn` folders.
 If it doesn't match this -- please tidy up your project or make a new one and copy your Python files into the correct folders.

-Open your project in PyCharm, then **share** it on GitHub.
+Open your project in PyCharm, then **share** it on GitHub (VCS menu).

 **From now on (seriously, for every prac for the rest of the subject)**, when you finish a task, do a commit with a meaningful message.
 Push your prac work to GitHub at least at the end of each prac.

+Do you understand that if you always keep your work up-to-date on GitHub, you will _never_ have the problem of not having access to your work?
+You will _always_ have your work available on GitHub.
 Nice!

 You do not need to commit or push for every little change, just for decent-sized changes and especially for milestones or before you start